 Location: Pass Lake, ON

-This is a classic Sleeping Giant Trail.
-It is a former logging road and the trail is wide and gently rolling.
-The trail to Tee Harbour is often biked or skied and there is a picnic area and a few campsites as well.
 Tee Harbour is named for the T-shape of the land.
-Tee Harbour has a natural sandy bay excellent for swimming and the rock shelf of the T is fun to explore.
+When you arrive at Tee Harbour you will find a natural sandy bay excellent for swimming and the rock shelf of the T is fun to explore.

 From Thunder Bay drive northeast 36 km on Hwy 11/17 to Hwy 587 at Pass Lake Truck Stop.
 Turn right and follow Hwy 587 through the village of Pass Lake.
 Drive 3km past the Lake Marie Louise Campground to the Kabeyun South Trail-head parking lot on the right.
 You can pay your day-use fee at the self-pay station located in the parking lot or back at the campground checking building.